Residency Program Directors

 Cindy Hartwig joined the psychiatry residency group in 2020 after having gained 18 years of experience in the orthopaedic surgery residency program.
 Serving as the main contact for residents and applicants, Cindy maintains psychiatry residents’ licensures, certifications, and hospital privileges and coordinates resident tasks and obligations as well as office functions for the program.
 Cindy enjoys movies and visiting National Parks with her husband.
 Her favorite quote: “The mountains are calling and I must go.”
 John Muir

 Coming from child psychiatry research, Susan Vugteveen joined the psychiatry residency program in 2018.
 Susan serves as the main contact for the Psychiatry Residency Research Education Program (PRREP) and the Leadership in Education and Administration Program (LEAP).
-In her free time, Susan enjoys yoga, hiking, cooking, and spending time with her husband, dog and three children.
+In her free time, Susan enjoys yoga, hiking, cooking, and spending time with her husband and three children.

 Kellie Midkiff joined the psychiatry department and the general adult training program in 2022, after working for Barnes-Jewish Hospital for 7 years.
 In her role of administrative coordinator, she focuses on supporting the residents, especially the interns on the inpatient unit, scheduling conferences, and helping organize interview days.
 She is pursuing a degree in Healthcare Administration.
 In her free time, she enjoys playing with her dogs, spending time with family and friends and exploring around St. Louis.